lemonmade/quilt/documentation/features/async.md

 - `active`: indicates whether the action should be run.
 If set to `false`, you will be responsible for manually running the action using the `run()` method on the returned `AsyncAction` instance.
 This value can be either a boolean, or a signal that contains a boolean.
 Defaults to `true`.
 - `suspend`: configures whether the hook will suspend while the first run of this async action is running.
 If `true`, the hook will suspend until the action has resolved or rejected.
 If `false`, the hook will not suspend, and you will need to handle the `pending` state yourself.
 Defaults to `true`.
 - `cache`: configures whether the action should be cached.
-If `true`, the default cache from a surrounding `AsyncContext` will be used.
+If `true`, the default cache from a surrounding `QuiltFrameworkContext` will be used.
 If `false`, the action will not be cached.
 Alternatively, you can pass an `AsyncActionCache` instance to use a specific cache.
 - `signal`: an `AbortSignal` that can be used to cancel the action.
 - `tags`: an array of strings to include as metadata on a cached `AsyncAction`.
 These `tags` can be searched for with the `AsyncActionCache`’s `find()`, `filter()`, and `delete()` methods.